folsomcp/specpolFlow/docs-jb/GetStarted/NormalizingOneSpectrum.md

-# Normalizing a spectrum with NormPlot
+# Normalizing a spectrum with normPlot

 Before analysis observed spectra should be continuum normalized.
 There are several approaches to this.
 Here we present the normPlot tool, which can process spectropolarimetric data and has a graphical UI.